jaescalo/terraform-akamai-examples/README.md

     Onboards a domain to Akamai from scratch: creates certificate, edge hostname, property, dns records and application security configurations.

 ## 3. Declarative Rule Tree
 As of Akamai TF Provider version 3.5.0 (March 30th 2023) the property can be fully expressed in HCL (Hashicorp Configuration Language).

-This example shows its use in a TF modules approach.
+### 1. Declarative Property Manager
+An approach to managing an Akamai Property using the declarative syntax (all property rules, behaviors matches expressed in HCL) plus a structure that uses modules to split the `rules.tf` file into multiple more manageable files.
+No need to use modules for this though.

+### 2. Domains Secure by Default Onboard to Akamai
+Onboards multiple domains to Akamai from scratch: creates certificate with Secure by Default, edge hostnames, property, dns records and add the new hostnames to an existing application security configuration policy.

 ## Debugging
 For debugging you can enable the logging level: OFF, TRACE, DEBUG, INFO, WARN or ERROR.
 TRACE will give the Akamai outputs.